cmu-delphi/delphi-epidata/docs/api/covidcast_geography.md

   * `nation`: accepted values are the ISO 3166-1 alpha-2 [country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 Currently the only nation we have data on is `us`.

-Some signals are not available for all `geo_type`s since they may be reported by their original sources with different aggregation levels.
+Some signals are not available for all `geo_type`s since they may be reported by their original sources at geographic resolutions which are too coarse.

 ## Table of contents
 {: .no_toc .text-delta}